jofr1815/spikestats/README.md

 # SpikeStats

-Statistical Collaboration Capstone Croject: University of Colorado Womens Volleyball
+Statistical Collaboration Capstone Project: University of Colorado Womens Volleyball

 ## Research Questions:
 1. How important are each kind of earned point, and how damaging are each type of unforced error?